jgriffith23/postgis-tutorial/README.rst

 Prerequisites
 =============

-You should havei Postgres, Python, pip, and virtualenv installed on your to complete this tutorial.
+You should have Postgres, Python, pip, and virtualenv installed on your to complete this tutorial.
 For the Python bit, I used Python 2.7.

 Since PostGIS is the focus of this tutorial, I also assume you have some